 Generally, all auto computers have the same principle as a basis.
 However, there are differences in the software depending on the car’s manufacturer.
 These can be the abbreviations for functions as well as the arrangement of the software’s menu.

-If you are a beginner, your biggest challenged might be searching for a desired function, since there are many available.
+There are many available features to code in your car.
+Therefore, if you are a beginner, your biggest challenge might be searching for the desired function.
 Once you have found the function that you want, you just need to activate or deactivate it and that’s all!
 The coding for that feature is completed.

-However, before you access the software of your vehicle, we recommend you a Carly Tip: check if warranty claims against the car manufacturer are invalidated if you perform an unauthorized coding.
-If this is your first time coding, we also recommend you to write down in paper which coding you performed.
+However, before you access the software of your vehicle, we recommend the following Carly Tip.
+In your car’s contract, check if the warranty claims are invalidated in case of performing unauthorized coding.
+If this is your first time coding, we also recommend you to write down on paper which coding you performed.
 This way you will remember which codings you made and in which menu item you can find it again.

-Moreover, coding can also affect essential characteristics of the car.
+Moreover, coding can also affect the essential characteristics of the car.
 If these are changed, a notification obligation and approval by the Federal Motor Transport Authority may be necessary.
 Violations could result in fines and coercive measures such as the removal of license plates.
+Here you can everything you need to know about legal car coding.

 How is Car Coding Done?